jiajunCAU/KerRead/README.md

 ## Kernel Readout for Graph Neural Networks
 This is the implementation of KerRead proposed in our paper:

-Jiajun Yu+, Zhihao Wu+, Jinyu Cai, Adele Lu Jia* and Jicong Fan*.
+Jiajun Yu*, Zhihao Wu*, Jinyu Cai, Adele Lu Jia+ and Jicong Fan+.
 Kernel Readout for Graph Neural Networks, IJCAI 2024.
+(* and + denotes to the equal contribution and Corresponding authors.}
 <img src="image/KerRead.png" width="1500"/>

 ### Requirement